 OHFA's Target Area Loan product helps revitalize federally designated target areas by making our affordable homebuyer loans and competitive interest rates available to any qualified buyer purchasing a home in these areas.

 A target area is a Census tract where the housing market is highly challenged.
 There are two types of target areas: Qualified Census Tracts (QCTs), which are based on household income data and designated by the U.S. Department of Housing and Urban Development (HUD), and Areas of Chronic Economic Distress (ACEDs), which are designated by OHFA and subject to federal approval.
 A home must be located in at least one of these to be eligible for a target area loan.
 Most Ohio counties contain both target and non-target areas.
 Determine whether a property is located within a target area by using the tool at the bottom of this page.

-* Please view a complete list of eligibility criteria.
+Click here to view a complete list of eligibility criteria.

 OHFA works with lenders, credit unions and mortgage companies across the state.
-Find an OHFA-approved lender in your area, along with tips to help you with the application process or call us toll-free at 888-362-6432.
+Find an OHFA-approved lender in your area, along with tips to help you with the application process, or call us toll-free at 888.362.6432.